simonalford42/planet_eqs/README.md

 ## Installation
 1. Clone repo and `cd` into it
-2. Create conda environment: `conda env create -f environment.yml`
+2. Create conda environment: `conda env create -f environment.yml` and activate it with `conda activate planet_eqs`.
 3. Run `python -c "import pysr; pysr.install()"` to make sure Julia is installed.
 4. Run `bash setup_data.sh` to download the large data and results files from Zenodo.
 Or, if you wish to proceed manually:
     - Download data from Zenodo: https://zenodo.org/records/15724986.
 Extract and verify the checksum.